mja65/Emu68-Imager/docs/faqs.md

 - For **3.2** select the **ROM/** directory on your **OS 3.2 CD** and click **Check** button
 - For **3.2.2.1** extract the file **A1200.47.111.rom** from the **Hotfix3.2.2.1.lha** and its **Update3.2.2/ROMs/** directory to a directory of your choice and select it.
 Click **Check** button

+### Q: I cannot get OS 3.1 ADFs to check correctly
+A: You need to have **UNMODIFIED and Original** ADF copies of the Workbench 3.1 install floppies available.
+We can only support unmodified versions since we don't know what was changed on floppies that were modified.
+There are several different versions of 3.1 Workbench out there and we support all that we found.

 ### Q: I cannot get OS 3.2.2.1 ADFs to check correctly
 A:
 - There is a directory **UserFiles** created (with **ADFs/** directory inside it) when you first run the Tool